CorentinChauvin/demOCRatos/README.md

 Attempting to read a portion of the screen and plot its data real time.

-> Blazingly slow, but it just works
+> Blazingly slow, but it kinda works

 ## Features